 In fact, that may be another reason Gia missed the magic.
 The Jing Ling dancers are so good that they make everything appear to be nonchalantly easy.
 For me, though, that only added to the breathtaking beauty of the production.

 A few other points: The tale of young love was written by a contemporary of Shakespeare's, Tang Xianzu, in 1598.
 Yet while "Romeo & Juliet" is a tragedy, the Chinese story ends happily.
-The young girl and her suitor fall in love in their dreams, the girls dies when she realizes she can't have him in real life, and then she is resurrected after he falls in love with her self-portrait.
+The young girl and her suitor fall in love in their dreams, the girl dies when she realizes she can't have him in real life, and then she is resurrected after he falls in love with her self-portrait.
 When I read that in the program notes, I scoffed.
 Yet when I saw the action, I was transported into a mystical world and I believed everything that happened.
 Such is the power of art.

 If you ever have the opportunity to see a performance of "The Peony Pavilion," I'm pretty certain that you'll be in my camp and not Gia's.
 You are dancers, after all.
 Let her stick to the dumbbells and the Stairmaster.
 You and I will keep feeding our souls in the studio – a place that Gia calls "a sacred space."
 Well, at least she got that one right.